laracasts/blog/build-a-simple-online-store-using-laravel-folio-livewire-v3-and-volt.md

 ## Conclusion

-We saw how to orchestrate these three marvelous packages together and build something truly nice to use.
-You now have the basics knowledge to craft modern web applications without being proficient with JavaScript.
+We saw how to orchestrate these three marvelous packages together and build something incredibly nice to use.
+You now have the basics knowledge to craft modern web applications quickly, without being proficient with JavaScript.

 Access the code of this tutorial on [GitHub]().